kapouer/express-dom/README.md

   Honors `settings.hidden` boolean, if set by a previous plugin.

 - cookies
-  If `settings.cookies` is true, allow all cookies, else allow cookies with names in this Set.
+  If `settings.cookies` is true, copy all cookies, else only copy cookies with names in this Set.
   Defaults to an empty Set.

 - equivs